Curator's Choice: Enchanted Interiors of the Gilded Cage

 Guildhall Art Gallery explores this theme throughout history in the exhibition The Enchanted Interior, presenting works from the Pre-Raphaelite Movement to contemporary feminist interpretations.
-Curators Katherine Pearce and Madeleine Kennedy have selected five of its highlights, and reveal their stories.
+Gallery curator Katherine Pearce has selected five of its highlights, and reveal their stories.

 Evelyn De Morgan (1855–1919), The Gilded Cage, 1900–19

 © De Morgan Collection, courtesy of the De Morgan Foundation